Wisconsin vs. Providence: Odds, spread, over/under - November 14

 - Odds to win the national championship: +8000

-- In terms of its odds to win the national championship (+8000), Wisconsin is 40th in college basketball.
-It is far higher than that, eighth-best, according to computer rankings.
+- Wisconsin is 38th in college basketball in terms of its odds to win the national championship (+8000), much lower than according to the computer rankings (eighth-best).

-- The implied probability of Wisconsin winning the national championship, based on its +8000 moneyline odds, is 1.2%.

 Providence Futures Odds